-I hope that my reviews of these favorites provide you with a tool for choosing some new Christmas books for your family, trigger meaningful activities and save you some shopping time this holiday season.
+I hope our reviews of our favorite Christmas books provide you with a tool for choosing some new Christmas books for your family that will trigger cozy reading time and meaningful activities!